victor-espinoza/16_Bit_RISC_Register_Files/README.md

 Project Verification:
 The verification for this project was done by running the circuit through the register_file_tb() module.
 This module ensures that we are able to write data to and read data from our register file correctly.
+This was also verified by using the Nexys2 board.